 Researchers found that most of the dust samples they analyzed included the same chemicals from household objects including flame retardants from furniture, HFCs from non-stick cookware, BPA and parabens from plastics and cleaning products, and most of all-phthalates from the plastics in everything from food packaging to toys.

 The researchers evaluated the chemicals from three angles: quantity in the dust, how much of them gets into our bodies, and the health hazards of the chemicals.
 Flame retardant chemicals and phthalates stood out as the worst in all three categories.
+Sure, if these poisonous chemicals were discernible enough to use a spill kit from Storemasta or its likes and clean away, as is done in the case of visible spills, then they wouldn’t post much of a threat before they are taken care of.
+However, in this case the chemicals are part of the invisible dust in the air and on the ground.
+What can be done to eliminate risk to health then?

 To understand the scale of the levels of toxins found in dust, the NRDC looked at levels the Environmental Protection Agency publishes as unsafe when found in contaminated soil.
 In the case of a number of phthalate and flame retardants, the level in some dust samples exceeded EPA screening levels.
 In addition, the AVERAGE level of the phthalate DEHP (found in 100% of household dust samples) EXCEEDED levels the EPA calls concerning.